MetalGanon/godot_ascii_toolkit/README.md

 So you know what they say, when the right tool does not exist, then you have to build it; that's what I do!

-## Further information

-For documentation and details about the plugin, please refer to [this README](./addons/GodotASCIIToolKit/README.md).

 ## Credits

 ```